cytopia/terraform-aws-route53-zone/README.md

     },
   ]

+  # Specify your delegated secondary zones (must have their parents defined in 'public_zones')
-  # If delegation set is null, it will use AWS defaults.
+  # If delegation set is null, it will use AWS defaults. otherwise specify the delegation set
+  # by reference name as defined in 'delegation_sets' above.
-  # Specify your own nameserver or use an empty list to use AWS defaults.
+  # Specify your own name servers or use an empty list to use AWS defaults.
-  public_secondary_zones = [
+  public_delegated_secondary_zones = [
     {
       name           = "internal.example.org",
       parent         = "example.org",
       ns_ttl         = 30,
-      nameservers    = [],
+      ns_servers     = [],
       delegation_set = null,
     },
     {
       name           = "private.example.org",
       parent         = "example.org",
       ns_ttl         = 30,
-      nameservers    = ["1.1.1.1", "2.2.2.2", "3.3.3.3", "4.4.4.4"],
+      ns_servers     = ["1.1.1.1", "2.2.2.2", "3.3.3.3", "4.4.4.4"],
       delegation_set = "sub-zone",
     },
   ]

-  # Add private zones
+  # Specify your private zones.
   # All private zones will be attached to the default VPC of the current region.
   # Optionally also attach more VPCs by id and region.
   private_root_zones = [